1. Fraud – Washington D.C. | Initial Allegations and Case Overview

 These efforts prevented escalation to the Office of the Attorney General or U.S. Attorney’s Office.

-Large-scale financial disputes in D.C. can quickly escalate into Fraud investigations, especially when misunderstandings about investment risk lead to allegations of deception.
+Large-scale financial disputes in D.C.
+Can quickly escalate into Fraud investigations, especially when misunderstandings about investment risk lead to allegations of deception.

 Our firm has extensive experience defending high value financial cases and navigating D.C.’s investigative procedures.